 Let the arts imitate life

-My kindergarten students were involved in a passion-filled discussion about birthdays and parties (ironically, none of which were in the near future) and the range of feelings spanned from excited and overjoyed to dejected and deeply hurt.
+My kindergarten students were recently involved in a passion-filled discussion about birthdays and parties.
+The range of feelings spanned from excited and overjoyed to dejected and deeply hurt.

-Arguments about who said what, and ‘no I didn’t’, pronouncements of ended friendships and tears flowed freely.
+Arguments about who said what, and pronouncements of ended friendships flowed freely.

 Drama, art and music had put themselves on the timetable.